If you’re interested in translating or adapting this post, pleaseemail us first.

 selected 2 last browser versions, but not from all browsers—just the most popular ones.
 As it turns out, that was a mistake.

 There are no “main” browsers in the real world.
-For instance, China online market is enormous, and there are a lot of popular local browsers in China.
+For instance, the online market is enormous in China, and there are a lot of popular local browsers in China.
 We cannot just ignore local browsers—The Web should be accessible to everyone.

-In fact, Autoprefixer itself was created to stop browsers differentiation (like using -webkit-
+In fact, Autoprefixer itself was created to stop browser differentiation (like using -webkit-

 -only prefixes for mobile browsers).

-will select 2 last versions of all browsers.
+will select the 2 last versions of all browsers.

 Don’t worry about the size—gzip